1. JOURNAL PUBLISHING SCHEDULE

 - Acknowledgments: In this section you can acknowledge any support given which is not covered by the author contribution or funding sections.
 This may include administrative and technical support, or donations in kind (e.g., materials used for experiments).

 - Funding: All sources of funding of the study should be disclosed.
 Clearly indicate grants that you have received in support of your research work and if you received funds to cover publication costs.
-Note that some funders will not refund article processing charges (APC) if the funder and grant number are not clearly and correctly identified in the paper.
+Note that some funders will not refund article printing charges (APC) if the funder and grant number are not clearly and correctly identified in the paper.

-Please add: “This research received no external funding” or “This research was funded by [name of funder] grant number [xxx]” and “The APC was funded by [XXX]” in this section.
+Please add: “This research received no external funding” or “This research was funded by [name of funder] grant number [xxx]” and “The APC was funded by [xxx]” in this section.

 - Author Contributions: Each author is expected to have made substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data; or the creation of new software used in the work; or have drafted the work or substantively revised it; AND has approved the submitted version (and version substantially edited by journal staff that involves the author’s contribution to the study); AND agrees to be personally accountable for the author’s own contributions and for ensuring that questions related to the accuracy or integrity of any part of the work, even ones in which the author was not personally involved, are appropriately investigated, resolved, and documented in the literature.